mgomezpaz/ABLA/README.md

    - This will be used to create a results directory

 3. File Extension:
-   - Enter the file extension for your images
+   - Enter the file extension for your tomograms
    - Press Enter to use the default extension

 4. Batch Size:
-   - Enter the number of images to process simultaneously
+   - Enter the number of tomograms to process simultaneously
    - Press Enter to use the default batch size
    - Must be a positive integer

 5. Segmentation Points:
-   - Enter the number of negative points
+   - Enter the number of negative points to generate
-   - Enter the number of positive points
+   - Enter the number of positive points to generate
+   - (these points will be used as seeds for the segmentation model) we recommend using the default values
    - Press Enter for default values
    - Must be positive integers